panchul/workspace/README.md

 all sorts of orchestration and provisioning are hard to void regardless of what kind of software-related activity you are involved in.

-This repository contains all you need to setup a convenient development environment on your machine for distributed programming.
+This repository contains all you need to set up a convenient development environment on your machine for distributed programming.
 It spawns and provisions virtual machines that have their own network configured, making it easy to apply and host any code you want to run.